hmza-smha/iis-deployment/nginx_fastapi.md

 - ```- k uvicorn.workers.UvicornWorker``` : Uses Uvicorn worker for async support.

 If this works but slows down responses, consider increasing workers but monitoring GPU usage.

+### What Happened?

+- Gunicorn, by default, starts multiple worker processes.
+Each worker loads its own copy of the model, leading to **high memory consumption**.
+- Since your GPU has limited memory (19.67 GiB total, with only ~9.56 MiB free at the time of the error), multiple workers caused an **out-of-memory (OOM) error**.
+- By reducing the worker count to ```-w 1```, only one instance of the model was loaded into GPU memory, avoiding duplication and freeing up space.
+-
+### Why Do More Workers Use More GPU Memory?
+- Each worker is an independent process (not threads).
+- Unlike CPU models, GPU models don’t share memory across processes.
+Each worker copies the entire model into the GPU.
+- If your model is large, running multiple workers multiplies the memory usage, leading to OOM errors.